 By this, your goals should be clear and realistic.
-Realistic goals are the once that take less time and have high chances of being achieved easily, such as understanding a new course, reviewing a new book, losing weight etc. These goals will help you boost confidence and once you realize you can make specific goals, it will give you the motivation to continue to set other slightly more difficult goals for success.
+Realistic goals are the once that take less time and have a high chance of being achieved easily, such as understanding a new course, reviewing a new book, losing weight etc. These goals will help you boost confidence and once you realize you can make specific goals, it will give you the motivation to continue to set other slightly more difficult goals for success.

-#2 Set Target Dates & Time:
+#2 Set Target Dates & Times:

 #3 Take the first step